yellographics/hello/README.md

 - strengthen knowledge in JS (work with objects, classes, prototypes)
 - learn TypeScript
-- learn to work better with Web Storage
+- learn how to work better with Web Storage
 - explore React